 One, you need to have a written process for what your office needs to do when things go awry.
 Iíve yet to work in an office where there wasnít some filing or cleaning that didnít need to be taken care of, because thatís usually the last thing anyone wants to work on.
 Cleaning out ones desk is a good thing to do in times like this, getting rid of all that clutter of things that you throw in there to get it out of the way.
 You may need to have a version of an organizational chart to parse out who will pick up certain parts of a personís work when that person is out of the office, including yourself.
 Maybe thatís a day where people can choose to make phone calls that they havenít had time to get to.

 Two, you need to have a process in place for the backup and protection of your important information.
 Many companies have something in place for their computer files through a protected network or server, but what about your paper files, mail, ledgers, etc?
 Do you have a listing of phone numbers for every employee that you can access for emergency purposes?
 In your home business or office, do you have a fireproof lockbox for your most important papers?

 Three, okay, letís talk about money.
 How prepared are you and your company in case something happens where you canít get access to your funds?
 Do you have any cash stored on hand to support you for a short period of time, for things from meals to office supplies?
 If youíre a business owner, have you put away enough cash to give yourself time to readjust if things suddenly slow down for any reason whatsoever?
 Do you have a plan for what to do with employees if business suddenly slows down?

 Iíve only mentioned a few things here, but maybe theyíll get your mind thinking about other types of things that can go wrong, and how youíll handle them.
 Remember, setbacks are inevitable; how you deal with them is the true measure of what youíre made of.

-Have a question for T.T.?
-Ask or leave a comment below!
+Have a question for T.T. or want to leave a comment?